lasy/lasy.github.io/_pages/about.md

 ---

 > ✨ Hiring! ✨
+>
-Hi there!
+> Hi there!
-We're hiring a post-doc to work on the statistical integration of multi-omic data generated in the context of an interventional study aiming to restore a healthy vaginal microbiota.
-Find all the info [here](/posts/2024/01/FRESH-Lactin-V-postdoc).
-Looking forward to working with you 🤗 🤝
+>
+> [ISBA](https://uclouvain.be/en/research-institutes/lidam/isba) is hiring doctoral students to assist with teaching and research.
+Contact us for more information, we are looking forward to meeting you 🤗 🤝
+>
+>

 Hello and Welcome!